5 Experiencing Your Future

 It might be time to reflect and consider re-balancing your priorities if you can.

-5.3.9 Casual experience
+5.3.9 Casual Experience

 You may already have experience of paid employment as a casual or part-time worker.
 This could include jobs such as waiting tables, serving in a bar or working in other areas of hospitality or retail, for example as a Saturday job.